Freedom House awarded Japan a 2020 Internet Freedom Score of 75/100 (0 = Least Free, 100 = Most Free), marking it as “free.”

 Privacy is not an issue when you use Surfshark, as the provider follows a strict no-server-logs policy and accepts Bitcoin for subscription payments.

 The provider’s connections easily handle HD video streaming, deliver fast downloads of large files, and are more than up to online gaming.

-Users who have need of providing protection for large groups of users will appreciate the provider’s unlimited simultaneous connections policy.
+Users who have a need of providing protection for large groups of users will appreciate the provider’s unlimited simultaneous connections policy.

-Around-the-clock support has you covered thanks to 24/7 support chat, a contact form and a support knowledge base.
+Around-the-clock support has you covered thanks to 24/7 support chat, a contact form, and a support knowledge base.